mananupd2590/snap-finance-analytics/TASK-2/README.md

 > **“Customer behavior may be influencing future approval decisions.
 Higher dollar usage could be triggering conservative approval strategies.”**

-This highlights an intelligent, data-driven credit policy, and sets the stage for further lag-based correlation or segmentation analysis.
+This might be a data-driven credit policy from the company's side and sets the stage for further lag-based correlation or segmentation analysis.

 ---